HSLdevcom/jore4/wiki/glossary.md

 * In Finnish: _Julistepaikka_
 * _Infopaikka_ should also be translated to Poster frame.
 They are the same physical object.
 In Jore3 world, Infopaikka is something attached to a stop and Julistepaikka is something attached to a terminal.

+#### Break room

+* In Finnish: _Taukotila_
+* Used by bus and tram drivers.
+Metro and train driver break rooms are at the moment (3/2021) not interesting for HSL
+* Typically in HSL jargon "taukotila" might mean also toilet.
+Toilet is like a smallest possible version of a break room.

 ### Employees

 #### Public transport planner